Introduction: The Silent Crisis: Why Men Struggle to Talk About Mental Health

 Q1: Why is it harder for men to talk about mental health?

-A major factor is the fear of being judged and cultural expectations.
+A major factor is the fear of being judged, as well as cultural expectations.
 Men are frequently taught that weakness is synonymous with vulnerability.

 Q2: Can exercise really improve mental health?